demisto/content/Packs/RedLock/Integrations/RedLock/README.md

     *   **Server URL**: URL of RedLlock server.
     *   **Username**
     *   **Password**
-    *   **Customer name** - Required only if there are more than one environment configured for the given instance.
+    *   **Customer name** - Required if there are more than one environment configured for the given instance.
     The customer name appears in the user panel under the user email
     *   **Use system proxy settings**
     *   **Trust any certificate (not secure)**